supercollider/supercollider/README_WINDOWS.md

 Why is it wrong, and how should it be corrected? -> by opening the right shell for the job.

-If only maintaining msys2, we can work in the shell called `Msys2 shell`, but if we need to access the packages stored in the mingw branches, we need to pick a shell that includes them in the path.
+If only maintaining msys2/MinGW, we can work in the shell called `Msys2 shell`, but if we need to access the packages stored in the mingw branches, we need to pick a shell that includes them in the path.
 So for running cmake, and for building SC you will have to use the `mingw-w64 Win32 shell` (or 64).
 Now try that and repeat `cmake --version`.
 It should answer something sensible.
 But how do you know it's msys/MinGW's cmake, and not the one installed under Windows?
 Try again `which cmake`, and it should return a MinGW-path now.
 You can also try:

     where cmake

 This time you should get both path's returned.
 Only the first one will be used, and that is what we want.
-End of the lesson.

 After the basic system setup let's progress to toolchain and libraries required to build SC.
 The build stuff first, using package groups: